 Writing letters to the school is an important part of advocating for your child.
+It’s especially important to put requests for dispute resolution into writing.
 When you write a letter, you create a record of your requests and concerns.
-You document what the school has or hasn’t done for your child.
+You also document what the school has or hasn’t done for your child.

 Keep in mind that states and local school districts may have unique rules for dispute resolution.
 They’re required to notify you of those rules in what’s called a procedural safeguards notice.
-It describes your and your child’s rights and the process, including to whom letters should be addressed and when.
+It describes your rights and the process, including to whom letters should be addressed and when.

 Print (and keep handy) this school contact list.

 Download an IEP goal tracker, checklist, and school communication log for your IEP binder.